 Meet the Team

-We are so pleased to add our Special Education Parent Advocate, Mignon Elayda-Fulton, to our team to help you expertly navigate the complex world of special education services.
+We are pleased to add our newest Associate, Stacy Rudd, to our team to help you expertly navigate the complex world of public and private Chicago school admissions.

 A mother of three, Mignon firmly believes that every child is entitled to a high-quality education and that parents are equal partners in their child’s education.
-For these reasons and for several years, her two oldest children attended a private Montessori school in Wicker Park before transferring to a public magnet school in Lakeview.
-One daughter is now a senior at a top selective enrollment high school and her son is at college in NYC.
+For these reasons and for several years, her two oldest children attended a private Montessori school in Wicker Park before transferring to a public magnet school in Lakeview followed by a top selective enrollment high school and are now at college on the east coast and midwest.
 Assisting her children to get into these competitive schools was nothing compared to finding the most appropriate educational setting for her third child who was diagnosed with a developmental delay at eighteen months and now receives special education services through CPS at a non-public school.
 Navigating through the special education maze with its layers of legal issues at the District, State, and Federal levels can make any parent feel lost and defeated.
 Mignon’s goal is to point you in the right direction so that you can find the right answers to your unique situation and be the best possible advocate for your child.
 She spent many hours learning the CPS ODLSS policies and procedures, special education laws, and the jargon – all of which allowed her to participate as an effective partner in her daughter’s specialized education.
 She is happy to share her knowledge and personal experiences with others, however Mignon does not provide direct legal services to parents or to children with disabilities.

 Although her family moved to California from the suburbs when she was a teenager, Mignon considers herself a native Chicagoan.
 She and her husband prefer to raise their children in the City despite its challenges and complicated school system.
 Mignon’s background is in architecture and interior design.
 She left the corporate workplace in 2006 for a less rigid schedule which allows her time to better care for and manage her family’s diverse and special needs.

-Grace grew up attending public schools in suburban Washington, DC.
+Grace grew up attending public schools in suburban Maryland, near Washington, DC.
 She studied architecture at Cornell University and moved to Chicago in the mid-90’s.
-As she and her husband raise their two daughters in the city, she finds herself delving deeper and enjoying her quest to uncover hidden gems and enrichment opportunities for Chicago families.
+She practiced architecture at both small and mid-sized city firms, but as her children grew and her travel obligations increased, she scaled back her schedule to devote more time to family.
+She and her husband are grateful to have raised two happy, thriving daughters in the city which prompts her to delve deeper into the school search landscape as she truly enjoys her quest to uncover hidden gems and enrichment opportunities for Chicago families.

 After moving from Europe back to Chicago, with the first child in tow, Ginger did not realize how difficult it was to navigate the pathways of the Chicago School system.
-The hours it took to settle in from a international move and also start to look for schools was a bit overwhelming, as was the realization that walking to your local school was out of the question at the time.
-After much research and angst, her sons were accepted into a wonderful private school on the North Side where they could walk to school.
-Her oldest is now in college on the east coast and her youngest is in a highly regarded public high school.
+The hours it took to settle in from an international move and also start to look for schools was a bit overwhelming, as was the realization that walking to your local school was out of the question at the time.
+After much research and angst, her sons were accepted into a wonderful private school on the North Side where they could walk to school, then to both private and selective enrollment high schools, and her sons are now in college on the east coast and the midwest.
 She has been very active in the school community, and would like to share her experiences and knowledge with families on their school journeys, especially the ever-changing High School Search.

 Growing up in suburban Chicago and attending a small Private College, she knows what a good education should look like and has strived to find the same for her boys.
 With a background in marketing, fundraising and sales, and a wide network contacts, Ginger brings her breadth of experiences to understanding the complex world of school admissions.